JeffersonLab/epics2web/README.md

    1. Copy [jar files](https://github.com/JeffersonLab/epics2web/tree/master/lib) from project lib directory to Tomcat lib directory
    1. Start Tomcat and navigate your web browser to localhost:8080/epics2web

-*Note:* epics2web also works and was tested with GlassFish, and presumably works with WildFly or any other Java web application server that supports web sockets.
+*Note:* epics2web also works and was tested with GlassFish, and presumably works with WildFly or any other Java web application server that supports Web Sockets.

 ## Configuration